 We were astonished though when we visited Sainsbury's in very late October to pick up the ingredients for this recipe.
 We looked for sausage meat and found none.
 When we asked where it was we were told they did not stock it at this time of year because it was seasonal!
 If you end up in this situation then buy sausages instead, skin them and use their sausage meat.
 Choose thick sausages because they are far easier and quicker to skin compared to small thin ones.

 Another alternative is to make your own.
-A basic recipe would be 250g of pork, quarter of an onion very finely chopped, two teaspoons of finely chopped sage (plus a few other herbs if you have them) plus a good helping of salt and pepper.
+A basic recipe would be 250g of pork mince, quarter of an onion very finely chopped, two teaspoons of finely chopped sage (plus a few other herbs if you have them) plus a good helping of salt and pepper.
 Experiment by adding some minced bacon or finely chopped apple.

-One question we are frequently asked is why does pastry need to be rested in the refrigerator (fridge) before rolling it out.
-The reason is that flour contains gluten which is very elastic.
+One question we are frequently asked is why does pastry need to be rested in the refrigerator (fridge) before rolling it out?, The reason is that flour contains gluten which is very elastic.
 If you try and roll out pastry without letting it rest it will tend to be too elastic and difficult to roll out.
 In fact some chefs let pastry rest in the fridge, roll it out and then let it rest again before a final rolling.
 This ensures that the pastry will not shrink when it is cooked.

 Incorporating air into the mixture will give you a lighter and better shortcrust pastry.STEP 2

 The mixture should end up as small crumbs although some larger bits may be present.
 Don't overdo this stage, it should only take two or three minutes.

-Turn the oven on, setting it to 200°C / 400°F / Gas 6 for conventional ovens or 180°C / 350°F / Gas 4 for fan assisted.
+Turn the oven on, setting it to 200°C / Fan 180°C / 400°F / Gas 6.STEP 5

 With your hands, pat out one portion of the pastry into a tube shape.
 Roll out the pastry (with a rolling pin) to just larger than 30cm / 1ft long by 10cm / 4in wide.
 Do the same with the other two portions of pastry.
 Complete accuracy is not important.

+Divide the sausage meat into three roughly equal portions.
 With your hands, roll one portion of the sausage meat into a tube shape about 25cm (one foot long).
 Do the same with the other two portions.
-The sausage rolls out best on top of the rolled out pastry because it does not stick and you can get the size spot on.
+The sausage meat rolls out best on top of the rolled out pastry because it does not stick and you can get the size spot on.STEP 7

+Place each strip of sausage roll on a strip of pastry.
+The pastry should be just a bit longer than the sausage meat.
+Brush some milk or egg along the edges of the pastry.
 If you don't have a brush just dip your fingers in the milk and run them round the edges.
-The purpose of this is to help the edges and ends stick together.
+The purpose of this is to help the edges and ends stick together.STEP 8